Tewabe’s Journey: From Shoe Shiner to Successful Entrepreneur

 © Photo: Melat Tizazu

-As a child Tewabe Eshete from Ethiopia used to shine shoes on streets to earn some money for food.
-Today, he is successful entrepreneur in leather business.
-First the income generated was insufficient to make a meaningful improvement in his enterprise, eventually putting him in hand-to-mouth situation.
-Then he was supported within our EU-Funded project and his career started to move right direction.
+As a child, Tewabe Eshete from Ethiopia used to shine shoes on the street to earn some money for food.
+Today, he is successful entrepreneur in the leather business.

-Tewabe Eshete lives in Adama city, located 99 km southeast of the capital city of Ethiopia, Addis Ababa.
-After attempting various forms of occupation including shoe shinning, Tewabe ultimately decided to pursue leather products production in 2014.
+Tewabe Eshete lives in Adama city, 99 km southeast of Ethiopia's capital, Addis Ababa.
+After working in various jobs, including shoe shining, Tewabe ultimately decided to pursue a job in leather products in 2014.

-“Due to my family’s financial constraints, I undertook the responsibility of helping my family by shinning a shoe at the age of 7 while also attending to school.
-Life was pretty normal until I fail the 10th grade national examination, “describes Tewabe.
-“After failing the national examination, life couldn’t continue the same for me.
-I was compelled to relocate my home town and reside at Adama city in order to earn a livelihood and provide for my family.”
+“Due to my family’s financial constraints, I undertook the responsibility of helping my family by shining shoes at the age of 7, whilst also attending school.
+Life was pretty normal until I failed the 10th grade national examination, “describes Tewabe.
+“After failing the national examination, life couldn’t go on the same for me.
+I was compelled to relocate from my home town and reside at Adama city in order to earn a livelihood and provide for my family.”

-For a teenage who came from a rural town, seeking employment and make a living was considerably more difficult than what he had initially expected.
+For a teenager who came from a rural town, he found seeking employment and making a living considerably more difficult than he had expected.
 “Residing in Adama was very tough for me.
-There is nothing that I didn’t tried to secure employment at the very beginning,” said Tewabe.
-“After experiencing several challenges, I in due course started to work in small shoe repair shop for a daily payment of 20 ETB.”
-After getting this opportunity, Tewabe decided to be financially responsible more than ever to ensure his vision of starting his own business.
+There is nothing that I didn’t try to secure employment at the very beginning,” said Tewabe.
+“After experiencing several challenges, I started to work in small shoe repair shop for a daily payment of 20 ETB.”
+After getting this opportunity, Tewabe decided to be as financially responsible as he could to pursue his vision of starting his own business.
 He begun to deposit ekub (traditional way of saving money), consequently bought some shoe repair materials and started repairing leather shoes by himself.
-This is where the foundation placed.

-With this beginning, he eventually started to improve his business and subsequently ventured into production of leather goods despite possessing limited knowledge of the details involved in the process.
-However, as he begun the production with one skilled employee, working a long side him, he was able to acquire different techniques and skills that are valuable for his business improvement.
+With this beginning, he started to improve his business and subsequently ventured into production of leather goods despite having limited knowledge of the process.
+However, as he begun production with a skilled employee working alongside him, he was able to acquire different techniques and skills that were valuable for improving business.

-As the business progressed, Tewabe questioned himself that he might overlooked certain aspects that hindered the growth of his business at the expected pace and put him in hand-to-mouth situation.
+As the business progressed, Tewabe questioned whether he might have overlooked certain aspects of his work that were hindering the growth of his business at the pace he expected and leaving living a hand-to-mouth existence.

-“Despite the lack of machines, I couldn’t find out other reasons that hindered my enterprise and put me behind others on the same sector, until I get the opportunity to be supported by LISEC,” said Tewabe.
+“Despite the lack of machines, I couldn’t figure out the other reasons that hindered my enterprise and put me behind others on the same sector, until I got the opportunity to be supported by LISEC,” said Tewabe.

-In 2021, People in Need (PIN) together with its partners International Rescue Committee and Solidaridad launched a consortium project entitled LISEC (Leather initiative for Sustainable Employment Creation) Green Jobs in the Leather Sector funded by European Union and supported by Czech Republic Development Cooperation.
-The project came with a broad vision in the leather sector, one of which is to capacitate existing Micro, Small and Medium Enterprises (MSMEs) in the leather sector.
+In 2021, People in Need (PIN), together with its partners International Rescue Committee and Solidaridad, launched a consortium project entitled LISEC (Leather initiative for Sustainable Employment Creation): Green Jobs in the Leather Sector funded by European Union and supported by Czech Republic Development Cooperation.
+The project came with a broad vision for the leather sector, one of which is to develop the capacities of existing Micro, Small and Medium Enterprises (MSMEs) in the leather sector.

-In the beginning, LISEC provided Business Development Service (BDS) for Tewabe and other MSMEs in order to support them strengthen and improve their business.
+In the beginning, LISEC provided a Business Development Service (BDS) for Tewabe and other MSMEs in order to support them in strengthening and improving their business.
 “It is no exaggeration to say that the BDS has changed my life,” he said.
-Most of the MSMEs members had no information about services that improve the performance of their enterprise, its access to markets and its ability to compete.
+Most of the MSME members had no prior information about services that could improve the performance of their enterprises, their access to markets and their ability to compete.

 “I had no clue about customer satisfaction, expanding business markets and how to work in partnership with other enterprises in the same sector, which was hindering my business.
 But thanks to LISEC Green Jobs, after getting the trainings, I am on the way of growing my business rapidly utilizing the knowledge and support I got,” added Tewabe.

 The project also delivered leather sewing machines for Tewabe’s and other MSMEs.
 “I was working with one outdated sewing machine.
-Buying sewing machines was not in my short time plan due to its expensiveness,” described Tewabe.
+Buying sewing machines was not in my short term plan due to their expensiveness,” described Tewabe.
 Now he received three modern sewing machines and hired three employees for his enterprise.
-His monthly turnover has been increasing time to time after the support.
+His monthly turnover has been increasing since the support.

 “Since the arrival of LISEC, my business has experienced a noteworthy transformation.
 I have gained access to a variety of bazaars and market activities, utilizing the market strategies and connections that LISEC has provided,” he added.